akka/akka/akka-docs/src/main/paradox/typed/actor-discovery.md

 ## Introduction

-With @ref:[untyped actors](../general/addressing.md) you would use `ActorSelection` to "lookup" actors.
+With @ref:[classic actors](../general/addressing.md) you would use `ActorSelection` to "lookup" actors.
 Given an actor path with address information you can get hold of an `ActorRef` to any actor. `ActorSelection` does not exist in Akka Typed, so how do you get the actor references?
 You can send refs in messages but you need something to bootstrap the interaction.